-Continuation in the program requires successful completion of at least ★24 in the previous Fall/Winter with a GPA of at least 5.5, and a GPA of at least 5.5 on all MATH, ECON, and STAT courses taken in that Fall/Winter.
-Graduation requires a GPA of at least 5.5 on all courses credited toward the degree and a GPA of at least 5.5 on all MATH, FIN, ECON and STAT courses credited towards the degree.
+Continuation in the program normally requires successful completion of at least ± 24 in the previous Fall/Winter with a GPA of at least 5.5, and a GPA of at least 5.5 on the aggregate of all MATH, ECON, FIN and STAT courses taken in that Fall/Winter.

+Graduation requires a GPA of at least 5.5 on all courses credited toward the degree and a GPA of at least 5.5 on the aggregate of all MATH, ECON, FIN and STAT courses credited towards the degree.

 The program must contain the following courses.
-It is recommended that these courses be taken in the years indicated as follows:
+It is recommended that these courses be taken in the years indicated.